ERPGulf/Font-for-Saudi-Riyal-Symbol/README.md

 If you are using windows or Mac, you can download the font from this link https://cloud.erpgulf.com/files/Claudion.ttf

-(⃀ U+20C0)  is the code.
+(⃀ U+20C0 , U+E900  , U+FDFC ) are the coded.
+You can use any one of it .
 You can add that code to a key-shortcut on Windows or mac for easy use.

 To setup up Frappe ERPNext server, please follow the below steps.